-List of Practical Tasks: Level 1:

-- 1: Hands-on exploration of different VR and AR hardware platforms (guided sessions) - 2: Introduction to immersive content creation tools (e.g., Unity, Unreal Engine) basic functionalities - 3: Conducting user testing sessions on basic immersive prototypes and iterating based on feedback - 4: User experience (UX) analysis of existing VR/AR applications
+List of Practical Tasks: Level 1: 1: Hands-on exploration of different VR and AR hardware platforms (guided sessions) 2: Introduction to immersive content creation tools (e.g., Unity, Unreal Engine) - basic functionalities 3: Conducting user testing sessions on basic immersive prototypes and iterating based on feedback 4: User experience (UX) analysis of existing VR/AR applications

-List of Practical Tasks: Level-2:

-- 5: Research presentations on specific emerging immersive technologies - 6: Group discussions and debates on the ethical considerations and future of immersive technologies - 7: Developing a creative prototype or concept for a future immersive application

-In Introduction to Immersive Technologies, students will utilize tools like Unity and Unreal Engine for developing VR, AR, and MR content.
+List of Practical Tasks: Level-2: 5: Research presentations on specific emerging immersive technologies 6: Group discussions and debates on the ethical considerations and future of immersive technologies 7: Developing a creative prototype or concept for a future immersive application Targeted Application & Tools that can be used: In Introduction to Immersive Technologies, students will utilize tools like Unity and Unreal Engine for developing VR, AR, and MR content.
 Hardware such as Oculus Rift, HTC Vive, and Microsoft HoloLens will be used to explore and create immersive experiences.
 Software platforms like Blender and Maya will aid in 3D modeling, while storytelling and usability assessment tools like Twine and UX design frameworks will ensure engaging and user-friendly applications.
-These tools provide a comprehensive foundation for mastering immersive technology development

-- o Virtual Reality: The Next Big Thing by Tom Furness - Augmented Reality: A Guide to the Technology and Applications of AR by David Rose - The Metaverse: What It Is, Where It's Going, and How It Will Change Everything by Matthew Ball - Storytelling for Virtual Reality: Techniques for Effective VR Narratives by Diane Bustamante

-- 30. J. Jerald, The VR Book: Augmented Reality, Virtual Reality, and Mixed Reality (2nd Edition), Addison-Wesley Professional, 2016. - 31.
-G. Welch and D. Bishop, An Introduction to Augmented Reality (2nd Edition), A K Peters/CRC Press, 2016. - 32.
-S. Weiskamp and M. Baumann, The Art of User Interface Design for Virtual Reality (1st Edition), CRC Press, 2019. - 33.
-M. Ryan, Narrative as Virtual Reality: Immersion and Interactivity in Literature and Electronic Media (1st Edition), Johns Hopkins University Press, 2001. - 34.
-T. Brown and J. Wyatt, Change by Design: How Design Thinking Transforms Organizations and Inspires Innovation (1st Edition), HarperBusiness, 2009. - 35.
-R. Sharma and R. Vatsavai, Metaverse: Life Beyond the Physical (1st Edition), Springer Nature Singapore Pte Ltd., 2022.
+These tools provide a comprehensive foundation for mastering immersive technology development Text Books Virtual Reality: The Next Big Thing by Tom Furness \circ Augmented Reality: A Guide to the Technology and Applications of AR by David Rose \circ The Metaverse: What It Is, Where It's Going, and How It Will Change Everything by Matthew Ball • Storytelling for Virtual Reality: Techniques for Effective VR Narratives by Diane Bustamante References 30.
+J. Jerald, The VR Book: Augmented Reality, Virtual Reality, and Mixed Reality (2nd Edition), Addison-Wesley Professional, 2016.
+31. G. Welch and D. Bishop, An Introduction to Augmented Reality (2nd Edition), A K Peters/CRC Press, 2016.
+32. S. Weiskamp and M. Baumann, The Art of User Interface Design for Virtual Reality (1st Edition), CRC Press, 2019.
+33. M. Ryan, Narrative as Virtual Reality: Immersion and Interactivity in Literature and Electronic Media (1st Edition), Johns Hopkins University Press, 2001.
+34. T. Brown and J. Wyatt, Change by Design: How Design Thinking Transforms Organizations and Inspires Innovation (1st Edition), HarperBusiness, 2009.
+35. R. Sharma and R. Vatsavai, Metaverse: Life Beyond the Physical (1st Edition), Springer Nature Singapore Pte Ltd., 2022.

 36. [Project Management Resources] (refer to online resources or textbooks on project management methodologies.
 Here are some suggestions): 37.
 A Guide to the Project Management Body of Knowledge (PMBOK Guide) - Sixth Edition by Project Management Institute 38.
 [Case Study Examples] (refer to specific research papers or articles on successful immersive experiences across industries) 39.
 [Research Papers on Emerging Immersive Technologies] (refer to recent research articles exploring brain-computer interfaces, spatial computing, etc.) 40.
 [Articles on Societal Impacts of Immersive Technologies] (refer to articles discussing ethical considerations, accessibility, and privacy concerns) Topics relevant to SKILL DEVELOPMENT: Topics like Introduction to immersive technologies, Software platforms and tools for immersive content creation helps to "Skill Development" through Experiential Learning Techniques.
 This is attained through motion capture assessment components mentioned in course handout.
-Catalogue Mr. B. S. Abhilash prepared by Assistant Professor SOD Recommended 10 th Board of Studies held on 4 th of July 2024 by the Board of Studies on 24th A C 1-4-1 02 09 2024 Date of Approval by 24 th AC dated 03.08.2024 the Academic Council
+Catalogue Mr. B. S. Abhilash prepared by Assistant Professor Pecommended 10^{th} Board of Studies held on 4^{th} of July 2024 by the Board 10 Board of Studies field off 4 of July 2024 of Studies on Date of 24 th AC dated 03.08.2024 Approval by the Academic Council